Dr Amina Adanan

 Teaching Interests

-Dr. Amina Adanan teaches International Criminal Law on the Masters programmes in the Law Department and Property Law and Fundamental Rights in Ireland to undergraduate BCL students.
-Since joining the Law Department in 2017, Amina has also taught International Human Rights Law on the Masters programmes and Constitutional Law on the undergraduate law programmes.
-Prior to joining Maynooth University, Amina lectured in NUI Galway, DCU and in the Centre for Talented Youth, Ireland.
-Amina has an interest in Teaching and Learning and is currently studying in the Maynooth University Centre for Teaching and Learning.
+Dr. Amina Adanan teaches International Criminal Law on the LL.M programmes in the School of Law and Criminology and Property Law and Fundamental Rights in Ireland to undergraduate BCL students.
+Since joining the School of Law and Criminology in 2017, Amina has also taught International Human Rights Law on the Masters programmes and Constitutional Law on the undergraduate law programmes.
+In addition, Amina supervises postgraduate dissertations and undergraduate research in her research areas.
+Prior to joining Maynooth University, Amina lectured in the University of Galway, Dublin City University and in the Centre for Talented Youth, Ireland.
+Amina has an interest in teaching and learning and recently completed the Postgraduate Certificate in Higher Education Teaching, Learning and Assessment in the Maynooth University Centre for Teaching and Learning.